narendersaini32/simons/README.md

 # Simons Memory Game

-## Table of contents

-DO AFTER ALL PARTS BE DONE.

 ## About

 Project Milestone Two - Code Institute

 [Simon Game](https://en.wikipedia.org/wiki/Simon_(game)) is a  memory game inspired by a classic eletronic game made by Ralph H.
-Composed with four playable buttons with different colors (red, green, blue and yellow), players have to follow a set of different flash ramdom crescent sequence in order to win.
+Composed with four playable buttons with different colors (red, green, blue and yellow), players have to follow a set of different ramdom crescent flash sequence to win.

 ### Goal

-The main goal of this project is to reproduce the same logic, layout and patterns the Simon Game has with Javascript.
+The main goal of this project is to reproduce the same logic, layout and patterns of the Simon Game using HTM, CSS and JavaScript.
-Being suitable to be played on the internet.
+With the main purpose to be suitable to be played on the internet.

 ### Functionality
-The game layout is composed by two different sections settings and the four playable buttons.
+The game layout is composed by two different sections - settings and the four playable buttons.
 Where the settings are composed by **Score Counter**, **Strict checkbox** and **Power Checkbox**.
 The four playable buttons are composed by four colors **red**, **blue**, **yellow** and **green** in which displays a brighter color in conjunction with a sound.